-While fuel card controls are some of the most useful benefits that come with a company fuel card, it is essential to consider common roadblocks drivers can face before creating your restrictions.
-Often, Fleet Managers will decide to restrict fueling to the exact number of transactions that their drivers may need in a day.
+While purchase controls simplify fleet card management for your team, it is essential to consider common roadblocks drivers can face before creating your restrictions.
+Often, managers will decide to restrict fueling to the exact number of transactions that their drivers may need in a day.
 After all, that should be all it takes to keep your vehicles running, right?
 Unfortunately, the world is full of little frustrations that can ruin the best-laid plans.
-If Fleet Managers restrict their drivers to the exact number of purchases they need, they inevitably will deal with frantic calls about faulty pumps or partial fillings that prevent drivers from getting a full tank.
-That’s why we advise Fleet Managers to authorize for one extra transaction each day so drivers are able to get the fuel they need without reaching out for additional authorization.
-Adding gallons or dollars per day restrictions are another way to protect against too much fueling, and it is easy to determine what limit to set by reviewing your previous fuel card spend.
+If managers restrict their drivers to the exact number of purchases needed in a day, they inevitably will deal with frantic calls about faulty pumps or partial fillings that prevent drivers from getting a full tank.
+That’s why we advise everyone to authorize for one extra transaction each day so drivers are able to get the fuel they need without reaching out for additional authorization.
+Adding gallons or dollars per day restrictions are another way to protect against too much fueling, and it is easy to determine what limit to set by reviewing your previous fuel spend.

-Though Fleet Managers don’t want to restrict too tightly, it is essential to have some limits in place to prevent theft or employee misuse before it happens.
-Setting maximum limits allows fleet fuel cards to automatically decline transactions that go beyond ordinary fueling needs.
-Fleet Managers should review previous invoices to get an idea of their drivers’ spend per day, week, and month.
+Though managers don’t want to restrict too tightly, it is essential to have some limits in place to prevent theft or employee misuse before it happens.
+Setting maximum limits prevents fuel spend beyond ordinary needs.
+Managers should review previous invoices to get an idea of their drivers’ spend per day, week, and month.
 This will give a ballpark range of the ideal maximum transaction limits for each time period.
-With CFN Cards, fleet managers can limit transactions to the exact gallon capacity of their vehicles.
-Enacting these limits prevents many headaches down the road, so it’s essential for Fleet Managers to take a few moments to set maximums for their fuel card program.
+With CFN and some OTR cards, managers can even limit transactions to the exact gallon capacity of their vehicles.
+This prevents many headaches down the road, so it’s essential to take a few moments to set maximums for their cards.

-When work piles up, it can be easy to procrastinate reviewing fuel card invoices.
-But Fleet Managers should always take time to comb through their account activity and confirm that all of the charges fit with your fuel card policy.
-This is the perfect time to confirm that drivers are not filling up at unapproved or higher priced sites.
+When work piles up, it can be easy to delay reviewing fuel invoices.
+But managers should always take time to comb through their account activity and confirm that all of the charges fit with the company's fueling policy.
+This is the perfect time to confirm that drivers are not filling up at unapproved or higher priced sites

 Ultimately, the most important thing to check for is unusual activity.
-Reviewing fuel card invoices is a Fleet Manager’s best defense against theft or misuse.
-Monitor your online activity and immediately alert your fuel card provider about any suspicious activity.
+Reviewing invoices is the best defense against theft or misuse.
+Proper fleet card management requires that you monitor your online activity and immediately alert your card provider about any suspicious activity.

-When you first set up your fuel card program, you have the option of choosing between driver and vehicle cards.
-Though both systems are effective, the choice hinges on one key factor: Whether your drivers rotate vehicles.
-To help Fleet Managers make this decision, we’ve penned out a comprehensive Driver and Vehicle Card Comparison.
-In either case, setting up unique PINs for each driver reduces the risk of theft or abuse and allows Fleet Managers to track each driver’s fuel usage.
+When you first set up your program, you have the option of choosing between driver and vehicle cards.
+Though both systems are effective, the best fleet card management practice relies on one key factor: whether your drivers rotate vehicles.
+To help make this decision, we’ve penned out a comprehensive driver and vehicle card comparison.
+In either case, setting up unique PINs for each driver reduces the risk of theft or abuse and allows managers to track each driver’s fuel usage.

-Once Fleet Managers have set up the correct program for their fleet, they should walk their drivers through the process of using their card.
+Once fleet managers have set up the correct program for their fleet, a fleet card management best practice is to walk their drivers through the process of using their card.
 During this training, place additional emphasis on the need to enter the vehicles’ odometer readings at each fill up.
-Odometer readings are often overlooked during day-to-day business activities, but they allow Fleet Managers to catch problems early.
+Odometer readings are often overlooked during day-to-day business activities, but they can actually catch problems early.
 Poor MPG performance can be indicative of bad driving habits, including idling unnecessarily, speeding, or quick acceleration and braking.
 Alternatively, it can indicate that the vehicle needs maintenance for possible transmission issues, or even just deflated tires.
 P-Fleet automatically generates MPG reports in our invoices, so it’s easy to catch these issues early.
 If you notice that an employee is getting lower miles per gallon than their counterparts, it can indicate that they are skimming fuel off their transactions for personal use, so it is essential to look for anomalies in your MPG reports.

-Though fuel card alerts are a major benefit of fleet cards, many Fleet Managers are not using them to their full potential.
-Obviously, Fleet Managers should always be on the lookout for fraudulent activity, but it is also important to monitor employee behavior.
-Fuel card alerts can instantly notify you if a driver fills up outside of regular working hours, allowing you to follow up quickly and ensure that their purchase was legitimate.
+Though alerts are important to properly managing your program, many companies are not using them to their full potential.
+Obviously, managers should always be on the lookout for fraudulent activity, but it is also important to monitor employee behavior.
+Alerts can instantly notify you if a driver fills up outside of regular working hours, allowing you to follow up quickly and ensure that their purchase was legitimate.
 Additionally, alerts based on products purchased can notify you of employees using an unauthorized fuel product.